Please go to our Contact Us page for our contact information.

 Click here to read Laurie's full bio from the Living Lutheran

-Associate to the Bishop: Reverend Brenda Frelsi
+Associate to the Bishop for Transitions and Lay Leadership: Reverend Brenda Frelsi

 Pastor Brenda grew up in the Midwest, but always wanted to live where there were more outdoor options.
 Montana has become that place.
 Brenda's priorities in ministry are to demonstrate kindness and to build positive relationships doing productive ministry which brings her and those she serves joy while we do God's work with our hands.